jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Source: Raschka & Mirjalili, 2019

 Note: The second important operation in a Convolutional Network is called pooling.
 There are three types of pooling, namely max pooling, average pooling, and global (max or average) pooling.
 The aim is to make the algorithm invariant to local changes.
 Thus neighboring pixels are treated as one area.
 In a max-pooling operation, the maximum activation for each area is taken, for average pooling, the average pixel value is used.
 The advantage of the pooling operations is that they also reduce the input size; thus, the computation gets also more efficient.
 Global pooling is not extracting the maximum or average pixel value for image sub-regions but for the whole input.
 It can be used instead of a flatten layer to connect the multi-dimensional convolutional layers to fully connected layers (Raschka & Mirjalili, 2019).
-Similar to the convolutional also here the parameters are the pooling size, stride size and padding.
-A global pooling as seen on the next slide is just a special pooling with the size of the input size.
+Similar to the convolutional hyperparameters, the parameters for pooling are the pooling size, stride size, and padding.
+A global pooling, as seen on the next slide, is just a special pooling with the size of the input size.
 Thus, each channel is reduced to one number

 ---